 Essentially, the "b" in the middle of the G chord is replaced by a "c."
 Then we lose the "c" at the beginning of the next measure with the resolution into the "b" note.
 It has the feeling of a sigh, released.

 I have suggested a G7 chord in a couple of places in one or two of the beginner keyboard music sheets, but a plain G chord is just fine.

 Here is an easy-counting version, for younger students who are flustered by the eighth notes.

 The Water is Wide Doubled Timing free sheet music to print

 One thing to watch out for when teaching the melody: the quarter rests are almost invisible to the typical student eye, and many students will look right past them!
 So I often hand students a red pen and say, "There are 8 rests hiding in this song.
 Can you find them?"
 They always can, when I put it that way!
 Then they quickly circle the rests, and we play through the song singing like this:

 "One-two-three-four, REST!
 The wa-ter is wide, two-three-four, REST!
 I can-not get o'er, two-three-four, REST!"
 You get the idea.
 I have found this to be very effective in this song.

 I own two great folk song books that include this song, except the name given in the books is "O Waly, Waly."

-I also have lead sheets of The Water is Wide in several keys (more suitable for singing than the key of C for this song), and I will be putting those up soon.
+I also have lead sheets of The Water is Wide in several keys (more suitable for singing than the key of C for this song) that you can play on piano or guitar.